kdschmidt1/Sail_Instrument/Readme.md

 ------

 The plugin provides the
-- Instrument Overlay,
+- Sail_Instrument_Overlay,
-- the Layline Overlay
+- the LayLines_Overlay
-- In addition also a classic widget with the Instrument can be installed (Name: Sail_InstrumentWidget)
+- Sail_InstrumentWidget a classic widget with the Sail_Instrument
-- SailInstrumentInfo (A Widget you can config to show the distance or the time for each Layline)
+- Sail_InstrumentInfoWidget (A Widget you can config to show the distance or the time for each Layline)
 And two widgets showing the cumulated values of the SailInstrumentInfo
-- TTW-S (Time to Waypoint Sailing)
+- TTW-S (Time to Waypoint Sailing)	(not yet available)
-- DTW-S (Distance To Waypoint Sailing)
+- DTW-S (Distance To Waypoint Sailing)	(not yet available)

 **Formatter**